devloic/nextcloud-onlyoffice-traefik-docker/README.md

 # nextcloud-onlyoffice-traefik-docker
-A Docker stack for Nextcloud with redis with Onlyoffice behind Traefik, with https !
+A Docker stack for Nextcloud with redis with Onlyoffice behind Traefik (2.6.2), with https !

 Change .env variable.